e-mny/astro_portfolio_2025/src/content/projects/portfolio_website_v1.md

 ---

-## Chapter 2: The Research – Finding The Best Tools
+## Chapter 2: Finding The Best Tools

 I spent hours finding the best tool for the job.
 Many suggested React because there is just so much support and it's so popular especially with Next.js.
 I gave that a shot.
 It was great.
 Plenty of functions especially with the states and how it makes the website just so responsive.